 Under the NEPA regulations at 40 CFR 1501.5, federal agencies are required to involve environmental agencies, applicants, and the public, to the extent practicable, in preparing EAs.
-The FAA and Port have conducted early coordination meetings with several federal, state, and local agencies and will continue to work with agency partners through completion of NEPA.
-Table 11 summarizes agency coordination that has occurred to-date.
+The FAA and Port conducted early coordination meetings with several federal, state, and local agencies and continued to work with agency partners through completion of NEPA.
+Table 5-2 summarizes agency coordination that occurred.